shpml/fundamentals/06_chapter/04_exercise.md

 * Create a function `addContact`, which accepts one parameter, `name`.
 It should add that name to the end of the contacts array and return the contacts array.
 * Create a function `updateLastContact`, which accepts one parameter, `newName`.
 It should update the last contact in the contacts array with the `newName` and return the contacts array.

 Once you're satisfied with the way things are working, feel free to move on to the next lesson.
+Be sure to save your repl.it session as you'll be using it in the next exercise as well.

 ---
 [Ready to move on?
 Here's the next lesson.](05_lesson.md)